 Here’s what you can expect when you work with The Law Office of Ben Carrasco:

-Getting full custody in Texas is difficult, as the courts typically favor some type of shared decision-making responsibilities between the parents.
+A: Getting full custody in Texas is difficult, as the courts typically favor some type of shared decision-making responsibilities between the parents.
 This is often seen as aligning with the child’s best interests, which is the standard the courts are looking to meet when creating parenting agreements.
-While less common, the court will award a parent full custody if they believe that it serves the child’s best interests.
+While less common, the court could award a parent full custody if they believe that it serves the child’s best interests.

-One thing you should never say to a family court judge is a lie.
+A: One thing you should never say to a family court judge is a lie.
 Whether you’re in a custody battle, going through a contested divorce, trying to modify a parenting agreement, or arguing for child support, lying to a family court judge can only serve to hurt your position.
 Depending on the lie, you could even face further legal penalties.
 The court is interested in creating fair agreements that work for everyone, and telling lies is counterproductive to that goal.

 CALL US TODAY

 512-320-9126When you are amid a divorce, custody battle, or paternity case in Hays County, you want a knowledgeable lawyer with years of experience in your corner.
 Hire a family law attorney from the Law Office of Ben Carrasco, PLLC, to get the representation you need during this difficult time.
-We will sit down with you, explain your legal options, and work with you to select the right path forward for you and your family.
+We can sit down with you, explain your legal options, and work with you to select the right path forward for you and your family.

 Contact us today to schedule a confidential consultation for your family law case, where we can discuss the details of your circumstances.
 Let our knowledge and experience go to work for you.